zix99/rare/docs/usage/aggregators.md

 These are the supported sorters.
 You can shorthand to the first letter.

 * `text` -- Pure alphanumeric sort.
 Fastest, but can sort numbers oddly (eg. would sort 1, 11, 2, ...)
 * `numeric` -- Attempts to parse the value as numeric.
-If unable to parse, falls back to alphanumeric (Default)
+Falls back to alphanumeric
+* `smart` -- Sorts by the first found number in the string.
+Falls back to alphanumeric (default)
 * `contextual` -- Tries to use context to be smart about sorting, eg if it sees a month or weekday name, will sort by that.
 Falls back to numeric
 * `date` -- Parses the value as if it were a date.
 Falls back to contextual